 - National Executive Committee (NEC): The NEC is the governing body of the Labour Party.
 It is made up of elected representatives from every section of the Party – government, MPs, Councillors, trade unions and CLPs.
 It helps set the objectives of the Labour Party and manages its running.

 - National Policy Forum (NPF): The NPF is the body that oversees policy development and helps ensure the direction of the Party reflects the broad consensus of the members.
 It features representatives from all sections of the Party.

-- Regional Board: The Regional Board acts in a similar way to the Executive Committee of a CLP, but it covers the entire region (Watford is in Eastern Region) and is made up of people from CLPs, Unions and other groups and representatives.
+- Regional Executive Committee: The Regional Executive Committee acts in a similar way to the Executive Committee of a CLP, but it covers the entire region (Watford is in Eastern Region) and is made up of people from CLPs, Unions and other groups and representatives.

 - Voter Identification (VID): When we speak to voters whilst canvassing, the data we collect for the questions we ask is commonly referred to as “Voter ID”.